SFU-CMPT-201/a0-pub/README.md

     * `record` starts recording what you do in your terminal and saves it to the files in a directory named `.record`.
     * While recording, make sure that you do not copy and paste anything.
 If you do, you will get a
-      0. If you happen to do it, you can remove the entire `.record` directory and start from scratch.
+      0. If you happen to do it, you will need to remove the entire `.record` directory and start the tutorial all over again from the beginning.
     * Work through the tutorial and complete the activities.
 (There is one thing to note---for *6.
       Vi Text Editor* section, whenever the tutorial says enter `vi`, enter `nvim` instead.
 We do not use the original vi.
 Instead, we use Neovim, a newer implementation of vi.)